ussian/Vim-Config/Arch-Base-Install-+-Grub-(BIOS).md

     `archiso login: root (automatic login)`<BR>
     `root@archiso ~ #`<BR>

-This means you have a root prompt ready for use. **Be warned** you can potentionaly destroy all data on your disks in this terminal. its most likely to happen during the partioning and formatting.
+This means you have a root prompt ready for use. **Be warned** you can potentionaly destroy all data on your disks in this terminal. its most likely to happen during the partioning and formatting.<BR>
+###First things first